-- labelling a diagram or a map
+- labelling a diagram, flow chart, or map

 We discuss each type of question in this episode, but the best way that you can understand what will happen in the test is to do one!
 The Cambridge IELTS books are the best resource for test takers as they are genuine past exam papers i.e. the questions are exactly the same level as those you will face in the test.
 If you want to know more about the Cambridge books (in particular which book you should start with) and how you can use them to prepare, then you can find out more in this blog post.